 Ways to Secure Remote Access

-As stated a while back, businesses that are looking to use remote access needs to know how to secure it against unwanted threats and attacks.
+As stated a while back, businesses that are looking to use remote access need to know how to secure it against unwanted threats and attacks.
 Failure to implement remote access safely can cause you a massive security incident.
 Here are a few security tips on you how to secure remote access effectively.

 - Limit User Access – You are more likely to invite online perpetrators to launch attacks to your system when your network is opened to be accessed 24/7.
 You need to ensure that the use of remote access should be disabled when not in use.
 As much as possible, remote workers or employees who need to access your network outside of the office are the ones who can access your network remotely.